 The growth of the global CBD market has been pronounced in recent times, and this trend is set to continue into the future.

-According to Technavio, analysts are forecasting that this sector will grow at a compound annual growth rate (CAGR) of 31% between now and 2022, with markets in the UK and the U.S. likely to explode.
+According to Grand View Research, analysts are forecasting that this sector is expected to expand at a compound annual growth rate (CAGR) of 16.8% from 2022 to 2030, with markets in the UK and the U.S. likely to explode.

 Despite this, CBD is a relatively new supplement, and one that some people are naturally reluctant to consume.

-One of the reasons for this is the dreaded workplace drug test, as while we’re all aware of CBD’s unique health benefits not all of us understand whether or not this will show up as a forbidden or prohibited substance.
+One of the reasons for this is the workplace drug test, as while we’re all aware of CBD’s unique health benefits, not all of us understand whether or not this will show up as a forbidden or prohibited substance.

 We’ll explore this in greater detail below, while asking whether or not CBD is revealed by drug testing and how employees are likely to react.